 A professional will to a large extent assist with every other aspect that comes with the process such as; applying for consent to register an NGO with the available names, preparation of the constitution a minutes of the meeting, etc

 HOW LONG DOES IT TAKE TO REGISTER AN NGO?

 It may take up to 1-2 months to process the entire registration.
-This is largely due to the 28 days requirement for newspaper publication.
-Once your application has been received, such application will be considered and thereafter, the certificate will be issued provided the application meets the requirements.
+This is largely due to the 28-day requirement for newspaper publication.
+Once your application has been received, such application will be considered, and thereafter, the certificate will be issued provided the application meets the requirements.

 CAN I RUN AN NGO IN NIGERIA WITHOUT REGISTRATION?

-Yes it is possible to run an NGO without registration.
+Yes, it is possible to run an NGO without registration.
 However, there are some specific activities that can be carried out if the NGO is registered under the laws of the clime where it is being operated.
-An unregistered NGO will not have the opportunity of being awarded certain contract or project to carry out from the government.
-Also, in terms of fund raising, it may be difficult for the NGO to raise funds from the public.
+An unregistered NGO will not have the opportunity of being awarded a certain contract or project to carry out from the government.
+Also, in terms of fundraising, it may be difficult for the NGO to raise funds from the public.
 People may not trust an unregistered NGO to release their funds.

 WHY SHOULD I REGISTER MY NGO?
 (EFFECTS OF REGISTRATION)